celestiaorg/docs/docs/nodes/validator-node.md

 ---
-sidebar_label: Validator Node
+sidebar_label: Validator node
 ---

-# Setting up a Celestia Validator Node
+# Setting up a Celestia validator node

 Validator nodes allow you to participate in consensus in the Celestia network.